A Good Name

 After Sharon hustled over from the Eating House to take our order, our new friend encouraged us to pose behind the bar.

 I'm posing with a bottle because I'm not too picky about how I drink my beer.
 However, Don always asks for a glass.
-When he asked Sharon, she looked at him as if no one had ever made that request.
+When he asked Sharon, she looked at him as if no one had ever made such an odd request.
 She looked at his bottle and said, "Your beer's in glass."
 Don and I grinned at that comment.
 Sharon wasn't being a bit sassy.
 She was just stating the fact, before she got Don a mug.

 Dining and Goats

 While Don and I settled into our good enough sandwich meals, I became distracted by a man who had stopped by the hotel to announce something about goats.

 I ended up outside with a few other diners to see the 3 baby goats riding in his truck.
 He said they'd been born 2 hours ago and he was out to get them some milk, since they were unable to nurse.
 That was the highlight of my mea!